 The U.S. Department of Education website has additional information on grant programs.

-The University of Iowa Office of Student Financial Aid (UI OSFA) encourages students to file the 2024-2025 FAFSA as soon as possible after it opens in December 2023 (date has not yet been announced).
-The FAFSA filing deadline for priority aid consideration is February 1, 2024.
+The University of Iowa Office of Student Financial Aid (UI OSFA) encourages students to file the 2024-2025 FAFSA as soon as possible.
 After a student is admitted to the University of Iowa, the FAFSA information is reviewed and the student's financial aid eligibility is determined.
 Students are considered for grants and scholarships before employment and loans.

 Offers are made on a first-come, first-served basis.
 Although students can apply for financial aid throughout the year, funding for some financial aid programs may be depleted for the upcoming academic year.

 More detailed financial aid application information is available on our Step-by-Step Process web page.
-Students will automatically be considered for the Federal Pell Grant, Federal SEOG, and IMAGES, if they have filed the FAFSA for the appropriate academic year.
+Students will automatically be considered for the Federal Pell Grant and Federal SEOG if they have filed the FAFSA for the appropriate academic year.

 Federal Pell Grant